ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The process of establishing a network connection begins when an application expresses intent to communicate with a Remote Endpoint by calling Initiate.
 (At this point, any constraints or requirements the application may have on the connection are available from pre-establishment.)
 The process can be considered complete once there is at least one Protocol Stack that has completed any required setup to the point that it can transmit and receive the application's data.

-Connection establishment is divided into two top-level steps: Candidate Gathering, to identify the paths, protocols, and endpoints to use, and Candidate Racing (see Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the transport system can select which set to use.
+Connection establishment is divided into two top-level steps: Candidate Gathering, to identify the potential paths, protocols, and endpoints to use, and Candidate Racing (see Section 4.2.2 of {{I-D.ietf-taps-arch}}), in which the necessary protocol handshakes are conducted so that the transport system can select which set to use.

-This document structures the candidates for racing as a tree as terminological convention.
-While a a tree structure is not the only way in which racing can be implemented, it does ease the illustration of how racing works.

-The most simple example of this process might involve identifying the single IP address to which the implementation wishes to connect, using the system's current default path (i.e., using the default interface), and starting a TCP handshake to establish a stream to the specified IP address.
-However, each step may also differ depending on the requirements of the connection: if the endpoint is defined as a hostname and port, then there may be multiple resolved addresses that are available; there may also be multiple paths available, (in this case using an interface other than the default system interface); and some protocols may not need any transport handshake to be considered "established" (such as UDP), while other connections may utilize layered protocol handshakes, such as TLS over TCP.
+In its most basic form, the connection-establishment process might just involve identifying a single IP address (and port) to which the application wishes to connect, and starting a TCP handshake to establish a stream to that IP address, using the system's current default path (i.e., by using the current default network interface).
+However, each step may also differ depending on the requirements for the connection: if, instead of a known IP address, the endpoint is identified by a hostname, then there may be a choice between multiple resolved addresses; some protocols may not need any transport handshake to establish communication (such as UDP), while others may require several layers of handshakes, such as TLS over TCP; finally, there may also be multiple paths available (i.e., via additional network interfaces besides the system default);

-Whenever an implementation has multiple options for connection establishment, it can view the set of all individual connection establishment options as a single, aggregate connection establishment.
-The aggregate set conceptually includes every valid combination of endpoints, paths, and protocols.
+Whenever an implementation has multiple options for connection establishment, it can view the set of all individual connection establishment options in terms of a single aggregate.
+This aggregate set conceptually includes every valid combination of endpoints, paths, and protocols.
 As an example, consider an implementation that initiates a TCP connection to a hostname + port endpoint, and has two valid interfaces available (Wi-Fi and LTE).
 The hostname resolves to a single IPv4 address on the Wi-Fi network, and resolves to the same IPv4 address on the LTE network, as well as a single IPv6 address.
 The aggregate set of connection establishment options can be viewed as follows:

 ~~~~~~~~~~
 Aggregate [Endpoint: www.example.com:80] [Interface: Any]   [Protocol: TCP]